 The bulk of my school years were spent on an estate in North East London, kicking footballs around, loitering in stairwells, wasting time, surrounded by rows of post-war council flats painted a mixture of brothel pink and dirty white.
 The estate was a far cry from the surrounding war-zones of Tottenham or Hackney, where you'd be nothing short of suicidal to visit as a teenager from another area at the time, but it was still a place people would rather walk around than through.
-We were of no obvious class: some people's Dads went to work and earned decent money, some people's Dads were inside, a lot of people's Dads weren't around, it didn't really matter, we all seemed to be in the same boat drifting nowhere in particular.
+Some people's dads went to work and earned decent money, some people's dads were inside, a lot of people's dads weren't around, it didn't really matter, we all seemed to be in the same boat drifting nowhere in particular.
 Petty crime and casual violence were a part of life, but born out of boredom and mischief more than anything malevolent.

 By the time I was coming of age musically, Britpop, supposedly the voice of lower class youth, was part of the establishment.
 Blur may have had Walthamstow Dogs on the cover of their album, but their romantic art-pop London where everybody talks like Phil Daniels bore no relevance to us - in fact, the dog track was round the corner but nobody we knew looked, dressed or talked like Damon Albarn, and nobody gave two fucks about him either.